atrisha/atrisha.github.io/_pages/about.md

 News
 -======

-**(Oct 2021)** Workshop paper on a taxonomy towards better understanding of decisions made by an autonomous vehicle planner. *A taxonomy of strategic human interactions in traffic conflicts* [arXiv link](https://arxiv.org/pdf/2109.13367)
+**(Oct 2021)** Paper on a taxonomy towards better understanding of decisions made by an autonomous vehicle planner. *A taxonomy of strategic human interactions in traffic conflicts* [arXiv link](https://arxiv.org/pdf/2109.13367) accepted for NeurIPS 2021 Cooperative AI Workshop.

 **(Sept 2021)** Paper on application of general theories of behavioral game theory, such as level-k,   for dynamic games. *Generalized dynamic cognitive hierarchy models for strategic driving behavior* [arXiv link](https://arxiv.org/pdf/2109.09861) [code](https://git.uwaterloo.ca/a9sarkar/repeated_driving_games)